MartinFortuna/portfolio-2-project/README.md

 ## Project Goals

-I wanted to create a fun game based on Sheldon's version of rock, paper, and scissors televised via the Big Bang Theory show, this version adds difficulty as 2 more options, lizard and spock are added to the options.
+I wanted to create a fun game based on Sheldon's version of rock, paper, and scissors televised via the Big Bang Theory show, this version adds difficulty with 2 extra choices, lizard and spock.
 The game aims to have the user play repeatedly to rank in the top 10 winners worldwide, the users can compete with friends to get the highest score.
-To achieve a live leaderboard and username register, I used a Rest API key to link the data to my Restdb.io database.
+To achieve a live leaderboard and username register in the database, I used a Rest API key to link the data to my Restdb.io database.

 ## Target Audience